 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for MUSA, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Murphy USA Inc ranked in the 71th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+To summarize, we found that Murphy USA Inc ranked in the 54th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 33.67% on a DCF basis.
 In terms of the factors that were most noteworthy in this DCF analysis for MUSA, they are:

-Murphy USA Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 19.68% of tickers in our DCF set.
+Murphy USA Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than just 15.77% of tickers in our DCF set.

-MUSA's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than only 19.68% of tickers in our DCF set.
+MUSA's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than just 15.77% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow